-At first glance the results may seem counter-intuitive due to the extra encryptions required in ETM/CCM compared to OCB2/OCB3, however they arise because the chip has significant crypto-coprocessor gain.
-The native measurements show that the core DES encryption time is comparable with a 16 byte block XOR executed by the CPU.
+At first glance, the results may seem counter-intuitive due to the extra encryptions required in ETM/CCM compared to OCB2/OCB3, however, they arise because the chip has significant crypto-coprocessor gain.
+The native measurements show that the core DES encryption time is comparable with a 16 byte block XOR, executed by the CPU.
 We suggested a new benchmark, the Technology Independent Gain Assessment (TIGA) for CPUs with crypto-coprocessors; as the percentage of the block encryption that can be completed by the cryptocoprocessor in the time it would take the CPU to compute a block XOR.
-We estimated that the MULTOS platform and native chip had TIGAs of 22% and 100% (33% for TDES) respectively.
-The new TIGA measure could be valuable when comparing algorithm implementations on various platform types, as may increasingly be the case in Internet of Things implementations.
+We improved on our bench marking from the original study, by introducing a new method of measurement via an oscilloscope and a simple calculation to remove test command overheads.
+Using the new method we calculated that the MULTOS platform and SLE78 native AES had quite similar TIGA values of 8.72% and 9.84% respectively.
+The TIGA values for the S3CC98 and SLE78 TDES(M1)||(M2) were not too dissimilar at 15.34% and 19.80% respectively.
+These pairs of results account for the similarity in the related pairs of figures illustrating the data result distributions.
+The new TIGA measure could be valuable when comparing and predicting protocol implementation performance on various platform types, as may increasingly be the case in Internet of Things implementations.